ilhan007/ui5con25-handson/docs/2_Develop_Chat.md

 <br>

-- Attach `onOpenerBtnClick` listener to the Button in `src/ChatTemplate.tsx`:
+- Attach `onOpenerBtnClick` listener to the Opener Button in `src/ChatTemplate.tsx`:

-We encourage you to manually code it to get impression of the code completion of the event name and the event handler!
+We encourage you to manually code it to get an impression of the code completion of the event name and the event handler!

 ```tsx
 import type Chat from "./Chat.js";